 Using the columns feature

-Set the columns you want to view by completing the following steps.
+Set the display how you want by completing the following steps:

-From either spreadsheet or messaging view of a tab inside GraceBlocks, click the Columns icon in the Actions toolbar.
+From any view of a tab inside GraceBlocks, click the Columns icon in the Actions toolbar.
 (If any columns are hidden, the icon has a slash through it and a number that indicates how many columns are hidden.)

 The columns modal appears.